verekia/notesapp/docs/docker-compose.yml.md

 <!-- nocomment -->

-`host.docker.internal:3000` is how a Docker container can access the `localhost:3000` of the host machine.
+`host.docker.internal:3000` is how a Docker container can access `localhost:3000` on the host machine.